 $25 ($20 members; $10 students with valid ID)

-Join supermodel Pat Cleveland, writer Michael Gross, and fashion journalist Carol Mongo in a conversation about Patrick Kelly’s fashion designs and career.
+Join supermodel Pat Cleveland, writer Michael Gross, fashion journalist Carol Mongo, and Bjorn Amelan, who was Patrick Kelly’s life partner, in a conversation about the designer’s fashion designs and career.

 4:00 p.m. - 5:00 p.m.

-More even than its parent field of art history, the history of collecting is richly interdisciplinary and necessitates considerations of a vast array of archival, bibliographic, and photographic material in order to evaluate the socio-economic and political context in which art was bought and sold, coveted or denounced.
-In this lecture, Inge Reist, Director of the Center for the History of Collecting at The Frick Collection and Frick Art Reference Library, will guide us through the maze that faces researchers who seek to know more about the formation of great art collections.
+Art collecting requires the consideration of a vast array of archival, bibliographic, and photographic materials to evaluate the various contexts -- cultural, socioeconomic, and political -- in which art has been bought and sold, coveted or denounced.
+In this illustrated lecture, Inge Reist will guide us through the maze of information that researchers face when they study the formation of great art collections.